c-shubh/website/blog/2024-11-23-til-accessing-app-data-adb.md

 TIL how to access an app's data directory using adb.

-While working on an android app, I had some issues with the SQLite database and wanted to delete it.
-This db is stored in app's internal data directory (`/data/data/com.cshubh.myapp`) which is inaccessible using file managers on device.
+While working on an Android app, I had some issues with the SQLite database and wanted to delete it.
+This db is stored in the app's internal data directory (`/data/data/com.cshubh.myapp`), which is inaccessible using file managers on the device.

 <!-- truncate -->

 Android Studio has Device Explorer which allows us to access the internal data directory of a debuggable app, but I didn't want to open that resource hungry IDE for such a simple task.
-There ought to be a way to do it using adb.
+There had to be a way to do it using adb.

 Here it is: